man-group/sparrow/docs/source/array.md

 ### Reading

 These methods return pointers to the internal Arrow structures.
-One must NOT call the `release` method od these structures after use.
-The array will release them upon destruction.
+One must NOT call the `release` method on these structures after use.
+The sparrow array object will release them upon destruction.

 | Method                   | Description                                                |